April 18 – Sept 29, 2019

 July to November 2017

-In the street art words have a long tradition in the writer scene, where words evolved to their own pictorial language.
-Many artists of the street deal with the art of writing, develop it further up to high art of calligraphy.
-From the fusion between graffiti and calligraphy, the term calligraffiti was characterized.
+Words have a long tradition in the street writer scene, where they have evolved into their own pictorial language.
+Many artists of the street deal with the art of writing, and develop it further to the high art of calligraphy.
+The term ‘calligraffiti’ was born from the fusion between graffiti and calligraphy.

 April to June 2017

 MUCA founder Christian Utz has been a passionate art collector for more than 25 years.
 His personal task is to musealize urban art.
-Therefore it is obvious that the MUCA invites to a “Collector’s Show” in Germany’s first museum for urban art.
+So naturally, MUCA invited to a collector’s show in Germany’s first museum for urban art.

-In addition to selected exhibits from the MUCA collection, the exhibition will show wonderful collectors’ records on Banksy, J.R., Shepard Fairey, Vhils, and others.
-The exhibition is accompanied by collector talks and guided tours with the personally present collectors.
+In addition to selected exhibits from the MUCA collection, the exhibition showed wonderful collectors’ records on Banksy, J.R., Shepard Fairey, Vhils, and others.
+The exhibition was accompanied by collector talks and personal guided tours with the collectors.

 January to April 2017

-At our opening exhibition, Streetopoly (Part I), visitors have already met a selection of Urban Art artists and their works.
-In Streetopoly (Part II), as an extension, they will now be able to gain deeper background information in a playful way.
-Visitors not only walk from one image to another as a passive viewer, but are also included as an active part in the exhibition.
-The visitors are thus directly on a “playing field” and act interactively within the exhibition concept – practically as living game character.
+At our opening exhibition, Streetopoly (Part I), visitors already met a selection of urban artists and their works.
+In its extension, Streetopoly (Part II), they were now able to gain deeper background information in a playful way.
+Visitors did not walk from one image to another as a passive viewer, but were included as an active part of the exhibition.
+The visitors were on a “playing field” and interacted within the exhibition concept as a living game character.

 (for students, apprentices, retirees, unemployeed workers and visitors with intermediate disability.)